sse-secure-systems/connaisseur/docs/README.md

 2. Verifying the image signatures *before deployment*

 Connaisseur aims to solve step two.
-This is achieved by implementing several *validators*, i.e. configurable signature verification modules for different signing solutions (e.g. Notary V1).
+This is achieved by implementing several *validators*, i.e. configurable signature verification modules for different signing solutions (e.g. Notary).
 While the detailed security considerations mainly depend on the applied solution, Connaisseur in general verifies the signature over the container image content against a trust anchor or *trust root* (e.g. public key) and thus let's you ensure that images have not been tampered with (integrity) and come from a valid source (provenance).

 ![](./assets/sign-verify.png)